lu-cs-sde/IntraJSCAM2021/README.md

 | SonarQube requires a high amount of memory.
 We tested the container with 10GByte of memory and 10GByte of swap memory.
 If you are running the container from Windows or Mac, the command-line options related to the available memory in the container (i.e., `--memory="10g"`, `--memory-swap="4g"`) are ignored.
 Please, set these two parameters from the GUI.
 Read more about it here:  [Windows](https://docs.docker.com/desktop/windows/) - [Mac](https://docs.docker.com/desktop/mac/)|

 You will be logged in with the user _SCAM21_.
-Once logged in, run the following compands to launch the evaluation:
+Once logged in, run the following commands to launch the evaluation:

 ```
 cd workspace/intraj/